 Your Credit Card Utilization:

-As you well know that the portion of your credit limit that you have in use also called the credit utilization ratio, accounts for about one-third of your credit score.
+As you well know the portion of your credit limit that you have in use also called the credit utilization ratio, accounts for about one-third of your credit score.
 In general, keeping your balances well below 30% of your credit limit helps maximize your score and lower is better.

 Opening new cards could benefit your credit score by increasing your overall credit limit.